 Heavily regulated sectors are particularly impacted.
 For example:

 The chemicals industry is now governed by a new UK REACH Regime, with the Health and Safety Executive (HSE) having taken over the functions of the ECHA (although the EU REACH Regulation continues to apply to Northern Ireland under the Northern Ireland Protocol).
-While existing EU REACH registrations and authorisations held by UK companies have been automatically transferred from the EU to UK system, UK companies need to notify and submit registration data to the HSE by 30 April 2021.
-This could lead to the need for new commercial data sharing agreements, increased administrative costs and potentially further testing if data cannot be shared.
+While existing EU REACH registrations and authorisations held by UK companies were automatically transferred from the EU to UK system, UK companies needed to notify and submit registration data to the HSE by 30 April 2021 (although the HSE has shown some flexibility where this deadline was missed).

 UK companies importing substances from the EEA also need to notify the HSE using a Downstream User Import Notification (DUIN) of their intention to continue importing substances from the EEA by 27 October 2021 and then follow up with a new registration within 2, 4 or 6 years.
 Alternatively, UK downstream users could encourage their EEA supplier to appoint a UK-based Only Representative (OR), or change their source to a UK registered supplier.